Clan of Ostoja: 18th century

 Ignacy Ścibor Marchocki of Ostoja (1755–1827) created famous "Kingdom of Mińkowce".
 Marchocki proclaimed his estates an independent state and installed on its borders pillars with the name plates, identifying that this is "The border of Minkowce state".
 The "Kingdom" hold one town, 18 villages and 4 Castles (one for each season) with some 4200 souls living in the "Kingdom".
 Marchocki liberated peasants from serfdom, granted them self-government, established jury (court with jury and court of appeal), built school, pharmacy, orphanage, churches and monuments, cloth and carriage factories, factory of anis apple oil production, with brickyard, varnish and paint plants, with mulberry trees gardens.
 Its own paper was manufactured there and lime – calcined.
 He opened his own printing house, where different decrees (like "agreement between the Lord and the peasants"), directions, resolutions and even sermons, later delivered by him in Orthodox and Roman Catholic churches.
 The government of the Kingdom that included Jews, serfs, town citizens, peasants and foreigners.
 He also employed two doctors within the property.
 The central body of the State was the County Court as well as Court of Appeal.
 The main thing in the State was to give all citizens equal legal rights.

-All of this was of course reported to Russian Administration that in the beginning was stunned, thinking that it was an act of madness.
-However, the "Kingdom" was working excellent and the Lord of the Kingdom was getting richer and more famous, buying even more properties and land to expand the "Kingdom" including 40.000 ha land around Odessa.
-Life inside his estate was considered as heaven comparing to normal life peasants outside the border pillars which would more correctly be referred as hell.
-Peasants was at that time normally property of the estate that could be sold any time.
-In the "Kingdom" people was living in wealth and prosperity and Marchocki himself was the most successful administrator of his goods in Russian Empire.
-This eccentric man was summertime wearing a Roman Toga during official meetings on the property that looked like picture taken from paradise.
+This was reported to Russian Administration.
+The "Kingdom" was working and the Lord of the Kingdom was getting richer and more famous, buying even more properties and land to expand the "Kingdom", including 40,000 hectares of land around Odessa.
+Peasants were at that time property of the estate, and could be sold any time.
+In the "Kingdom" people were living in wealth and prosperity and Marchocki himself was a successful administrator of his goods in Russian Empire.
+This eccentric man was summertime wearing a Roman Toga during official meetings on the property.